|Nutrition Facts (per serving)|

 Some more ideas for using up homemade tapenade?
 Putting olive tapenade on bread adds a lovely zing to vegetarian sandwiches, or you can also toss it with pasta for hot or chilled noodle dishes.

-- 1/2 cup black olives
+1/2 cup black olives

-- 1/2 cup green olives
+1/2 cup green olives

-- 2 cloves garlic
+2 cloves garlic

-- 2 tbsp. olive oil
+2 tablespoons olive oil

-- 1 tsp. lemon juice
+1 teaspoon lemon juice

-- 1/4 tsp. black pepper, or to taste
+1/4 teaspoon freshly ground black pepper, or to taste

 - If you don't have a food processor, finely mince the olives and garlic, then combine with all the other ingredients, mixing well.

-Serve the tapenade with crackers, flatbread, baguette or slices of a toasted artisan bread.
-Place it in a small bowl with a butter knife for guests to top the bread or crackers.
-Also, consider using it to top hummus and add a layer of flavor, or mix it in with hummus for a dip.
+- Also, consider using it to top hummus and add a layer of flavor, or mix it in with hummus for a dip.

-Olive tapenade doesn't have to be refrigerated before serving, but you should refrigerate any leftovers.
+- Olive tapenade doesn't have to be refrigerated before serving, but you should refrigerate any leftovers.
 You can use it for a few days after preparation if you keep it cold.